java-deobfuscator/deobfuscator/README.md

 * Run `java -jar deobfuscator.jar`
 * Re-run the detection if the JAR was not fully deobfuscated - it's possible to layer obfuscations

-Take a look at [USAGE.md](USAGE.md) for more information.
+Take a look at [USAGE.md](USAGE.md) or [wiki](./wiki) for more information.

 ## It didn't work

 If you're trying to recover the names of classes or methods, tough luck.
 That information is typically stripped out and there's no way to recover it.

-If you are using one of our transformers, check out the commonerrors folder to check for tips.
+If you are using one of our transformers, check out the [commonerrors](https://github.com/java-deobfuscator/deobfuscator/tree/master/commonerrors) folder to check for tips.

 Otherwise, check out [this guide](CUSTOMTRANSFORMER.md) on how to implement your own transformer (also, open a issue/PR so I can add support for it)